fbpx

 They become church hoppers, looking for what best entertains them and gives them what they want; they are church consumers.
 God and faith become the casualty.

-In my 52 Churches adventure, I visited churches that pursued excellence in all things.
+In my 52 Churches adventure, I visited churches with a pursuing excellence.
 Although they entertained me, it was harder to encounter God there.

 However, at the churches that did the best they could with whatever they had, the focus moved away from performance towards the true worship of Almighty God, who they elevated to his rightful place.